paul90317/Semi-Global-Sequence-Alignment-with-Cuda/README.md

 Best score: -90273
 The score of alignment ../res/alignment.txt is -90273
 ```
+> Aside from generating the alignment, the program also checks whether or not the score is as same as that saved in `<best interval.txt>`.
 ## Performance
 ```shell
 x: fixed start, fixed end, size= 16641